Generic ibuprofen tablets are often brownish-red in color.

 Ibuprofen vs. acetaminophen

-Ibuprofen for dogs
+Ibuprofen for cats and dogs

 Ibuprofen works by inhibiting enzymes that cause pain, but these enzymes help protect the mucosal lining of the intestinal tract.
 While this is generally not a problem for humans, it can cause damage for animals.
 The same is true for the antiplatelet effect: it is not generally harmful in humans but can lead to abnormal bleeding in animals.